dgruber/drmaa2os/pkg/jobtracker/kubernetestracker/README.md

 | JobEnvironment       | v1.EnvVar                       |

 Using _ExtensionList_  key "env-from-secrets" (or "env-from-secret") will map the ":" separated secrets listed in the map's values as enviornment variables in the job container.
 The secrets must exist.
+(use _extension.JobTemplateK8sEnvFromSecret as key)

 Using _ExtensionList_  key "env-from-configmaps" (or "env-from-configmap") will map the ":" separated configmaps listed in the map's values as enviornment variables in the job container.
-The configmaps must exist.
+The configmaps must exist. (use _extension.JobTemplateK8sEnvFromConfigMap_ as key)

-The job's terminal output is available when the job is in a finished state (failed or done) by the JobInfo extension key "output".
+The job's terminal output is available when the job is in a finished state (failed or done) by the JobInfo extension key "output" (extension.JobInfoK8sJSessionJobOutput)

 ```
 	if jobInfo.ExtensionList != nil {
-		jobOutput, exists := jobInfo.ExtensionList["output"]
+		jobOutput, exists := jobInfo.ExtensionList[extension.JobInfoK8sJSessionJobOutput]
 		if exists {
 			fmt.Printf("Output of the job: %s\n", jobOutput)
 		}